ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 ### History

-In 2016 I was fortunate to get hired as the CRM Architect for a complex Dynamics 365 CRM implementation that would be used by a Department of Motor Vehicles to issue and manage drivers licenses and vehicle registrations.
+In 2016 I was hired as the CRM Architect for a complex Dynamics 365 CRM implementation that would be used by a Department of Motor Vehicles to issue and manage drivers licenses and vehicle registrations.

 In 2018 I decided to leave the project and [Subrat Gaur](https://www.linkedin.com/in/subratgaur/) was hired as my replacement.
 During our turnover sessions Subrat shared many ideas from his experience on similar projects.
 Subrat deserves much credit for the contents of this open source initiative which is based on an evolution of both of our approaches to enacting complex business processes.

-For my 2016 DMV project we settled on an architecture that used used "transactional entities" to capture input data for processes that ultimately ended in the creation of variuos types of credentials such as a drivers license.
-These transactional entities were linked to financal transacitons where we caputured the fees that were collected and utlimately collected payment.
+For my 2016 DMV project we settled on an architecture that used "transactional entities" to capture input data for processes that ultimately ended in the creation of variuos types of credentials such as a drivers license.
+These transactional entities were linked to financal transacitons where we caputured the fees that were collected and utlimately collected payment prior to completing the transaction.

 We also used a validation framework that validated a set of requirements at key points in the process and at the end of the process prior to collecting payment.
 I have long been a fan of using this type of